 Poverty Is Not Neglect: Support Families, Don’t Separate Them

-Many families face big challenges like addiction, lack of money, housing problems, and trauma.
+With 47 percent of families involved in foster care living below the federal poverty line, numerous children enter the system due to economic reasons.
+In addition to neglect, many families face challenges like addiction, housing problems, and trauma.
 Taking children away because a family is poor only causes more pain and more trauma.
 A better solution is giving families what they need to succeed — things that help protect children and strengthen parents.
+In most cases, child welfare agencies move children away from their families and label it as neglect even though the reasoning is because the family does not have enough resources to take care of the child.
+Many families in foster care struggle to meet basic needs such as stable housing, food, and health care.

 A Clear Solution: Prevention, Not Removal

-• Wealth Building: Help families learn how to save money, build credit, and move beyond just surviving day to day.
+• Wealth Building: help them learn how to save, build credit, and move beyond surviving day to day.
 This includes improving access to jobs, small business tools, and financial education.

 • Education: Teach both families and child welfare staff why poverty-related removals happen.
 When communities understand the reasons why parents struggle, they can work together to find better solutions.

-• Patience and Grace: Poverty didn’t happen overnight, and it won’t be fixed overnight.
+• Recognize the nuance: Poverty didn't happen overnight, and it won't be fixed overnight.
 These problems are tied to long histories of unfair policies and systems.
 Effective change takes time and care.

 Why This Matters